scipunch/notes/projects/arcticles/Job market in Korea/Exploring Job Market for Software Engineers.md

 # Introduction
+In this article, we will explore the technologies and processes used to extract and analyze job data from LinkedIn.
+We utilized three main tools: Python, Nu shell, and ChatGPT.

 South Korea has been catching a lot of attention lately as a tech hotspot, making it an intriguing destination for software engineers.
 As someone who's looking to immigrate there, I decided to do some homemade research to get a clearer picture of the job market.
 This isn't a big, formal study — just a personal project to help me understand what to expect.

 To gather data, I turned to LinkedIn, scraping job listings using Python.
 For the initial data crunching, I used Nu Shell, which helped me sift through the raw information efficiently.
 Then, to dig deeper into the job descriptions and extract meaningful insights, I used ChatGPT for classification and feature extraction.